Skip to main content

 Documents Required for Registration as Payroll Taxpayer:

-• Employers must prepare and submit information to the Territorial Labor Chamber for the electronic General Registry of Employees.
+• Employers must prepare and submit information to the electronic General Employee Register.

 Filing Deadlines: